vicprandi/Bank/README.md

 The main request was to simulate a bank application with some operations, as:
 - Deposit money.
 - Withdraw money.
-- Transferm money between accounts.
+- Transfer money between accounts.
 - Show the balance.
 - Show the exctract with all transactions.